zzonyo/trust-docs-test/source/index.html.md

 After successfully subscribed, you will receive a response to confirm subscription

-Then, you will received message when there is update in this topic
+Then, you will received messages when there is any update in the subcribed topics.

 ### Unsubscribe